Mitchell Fraboni: Houston Texans

 During the 2021 NFL offseason, Fraboni was signed by the Houston Texans, but was cut from the roster soon after.

 Pittsburgh Maulers

 Fraboni was selected in the 35th round of the 2022 USFL draft by the Pittsburgh Maulers, playing with them during the 2022 season.

 Denver Broncos

 On October 11, 2022, Fraboni was signed to the Denver Broncos' practice squad.
 He was promoted to the active roster on October 24.
 After fracturing his finger, Fraboni was placed on injured reserve on November 17.
 He was replaced by Jacob Bobenmoyer, who had just recovered from his own IR stint.

 On March 11, 2025, Fraboni signed a three-year, $4.175 million extension with the Broncos.

+On August 30, 2026, Fraboni was released by the Broncos, but signed to the practice squad the next day.
+He was elevated to the active roster for Week 1 and Week 2.
+On September 26, Fraboni was promoted to the active roster.